QuerBot/bot/README.md

 ## Credentials

 Add your twitter api keys to the .env.dist-file and rename it to `.env`, otherwise it won't work.
+You will also need a BASEURL for the API.